LGBTQ clergy in Christianity: Congregationalist polities

-The Universal Fellowship of Metropolitan Community Churches is the first denomination with an official stance allowing non-celibate gays, lesbians, and bisexuals to be ordained; it is also one of the fastest growing denominations in the United States and the United Kingdom.
-Smaller denominations, like the Liberal Catholic Church, the Swedenborgian Church of North America, the Ecclesia Gnostica, and the Apostolic Johannite Church also do so.
+The Universal Fellowship of Metropolitan Community Churches is the first denomination with an official stance allowing non-celibate gays, lesbians, and bisexuals to be ordained in 1968.

-The United Church of Christ began ordaining LGBT clergy in the 1970s.
+The United Church of Christ began ordaining LGBTQ clergy in the 1970s.
 The Rev. William R. Johnson was ordained in 1972 and the Rev. Anne Holmes in 1981.
 The UCC's executive council endorsed ordination of gay and lesbian candidates in 1973 and was the first mainline denomination in the United States to endorse marriage equality (2005).
 A number of openly gay, lesbian, bisexual and transgender ministers now serve throughout the church.

-In 2009, the British Quakers confirmed support for same-sex marriage.

-The United Christian Church decided to ordain openly LGBT Christian clergy at First Annual Conference in Seattle, WA in 2010.
+The United Christian Church decided to ordain openly LGBTQ Christian clergy at First Annual Conference in Seattle, WA in 2010.